Uzbekistan Super League

-Uzbekistan Super League (Ўзбекистон Суперлигаси), known as Artel Super League due to sponsorship reasons (Artel Superligasi) is the top division of professional football in Uzbekistan.
+Uzbekistan Super League (Ўзбекистон Суперлигаси) is the top division of professional football in Uzbekistan.
 It is operated under the auspices of the Uzbekistan Professional Football League.
 It was founded in 1992 and currently has 16 teams.
 The top team qualifies to the group stage of the AFC Champions League.

 History

-The Uzbek League was founded in 1992 after the collapse of the Soviet Union and its domestic league, the Soviet Top League.
-The league is known locally as the Higher League with relegation to the First League.
+The Uzbek League was founded in 1992.
+In 2018, it was renamed to the Uzbekistan Super League.

+On 21 November 2017 according to a UzPFL management decision the Uzbek League was officially renamed to Uzbekistan Super League, starting from the 2018 season.
+The number of teams playing in the top division is 16.
+Well-known players including Rivaldo, Eren Derdiyok, Zico, and Luiz Felipe Scolari have all played in the league.

+The U19 and U21 Championship was established in 2020.
+Starting in 2021, it will be held between clubs from Uzbekistan Super League and Pro League footballers under 19 and 21 years old.

 League system

 The league is generally played between March and November in the calendar year and has occasionally had the Super Cup as a curtain raiser to the domestic campaign.
 Teams play each other on a home and away basis.
 Two or three teams can be relegated depending on the number of sides participating which has in the past been between fourteen and seventeen sides.
 Occasionally no sides would be promoted from the First League, due to reserve teams winning the championships.
 Reserve clubs are not allowed to feature in the top flight but can play at any level up to First League.
 On these occasions, clubs can be relegated without any promoted sides making the next campaign feature less sides than before.
 League winners enter the next edition of the AFC Champions League along with the winners of the Uzbekistan Cup.

-On 21 November 2017 according to the UzPFL management decision the Uzbek League was officially renamed to Uzbekistan Super League starting from 2018 season.
-The number of teams playing in top division of Uzbek football is reduced from 16 to 12.
-Famous personnels like Rivaldo, Eren Derdiyok, Zico, Luiz Felipe Scolari have contributed to the league so far.
+The final match of the U19 and U21 Championship will also be held the day after the first team match in the Super League.

+AFC ranking

+As of June 2025, Uzbekistan Super League is ranked ninth in Asian Football Confederation (AFC) national league table (an analogue of the UEFA coefficient table).
+A ninth-place ranking for the Uzbekistan Championship gives one participant from the Uzbekistan Super League one guaranteed place in the AFC Champions League Elite group stage and one additional place in the AFC Champions League qualifying play-off round.